Twitter suspends account that tracked Musk's private jet, despite billionaire's 'free speech' pledge | KRDO

 By Donie O’Sullivan, CNN

-Twitter temporarily suspended an account Wednesday that tracked the location of Elon Musk’s private jet.
-The suspension came despite Musk last month tweeting, “My commitment to free speech extends even to not banning the account following my plane, even though that is a direct personal safety risk.”
+Twitter on Wednesday permanently suspended an account that tracked the location of Elon Musk’s private jet, despite the social media company’s owner vowing last month he would leave the account up as part of his “commitment to free speech.”

-Twitter later restored the @ElonJet account Wednesday evening, after the company posted a new set of edicts that appeared to be designed specifically to justify the removal of the jet-tracking account.
+The @ElonJet account, which had amassed more than 500,000 followers, was removed as the company posted a new set of edicts that appeared to be designed specifically to justify the removal of the jet-tracking account.
 The move comes after Musk has reinstated previous Twitter rule-breakers and stopped enforcing the platform’s policies prohibiting Covid-19 misinformation.

 Sweeney woke up Wednesday morning to a message from Twitter informing him @ElonJet had been permanently suspended.
 Later in the day his personal account and other jet-tracking accounts he ran were also shut down by the company.